dogoncouch/LogESP/docs/risk/nonadv_threat.md

 - `assigned_risk` - the level of risk assigned to the event (scale of 1 to 100)

 ## Adversarial Threat Sources
-An adversarial threat source is a person or entity with intent to cause harm to an organization.
+A non-adversarial threat source is a person, entity, or occurance that could cause harm to an organization without intent.

 - `name` - the threat source name
 - `desc` - a description of the threat source